Potentially save up to 30% on debts of $10,000 or more.

 - Put together a budget.
 It’s easier to make your monthly deposits if you take control of your spending and stick to a budget.

-PDI is your standard debt relief company.
-But it might not save you as much money as its competition.
-It also has a smaller reach and more restrictions on the types of debt it qualifies.
+Pacific Debt Inc. is your standard debt relief company.
+But it might not save you as much money as the competition.
+And it has a smaller reach and more restrictions on the types of debt that qualify.